Travel Reviews, Approvals, and Restrictions

 - All staff are required—and all faculty are strongly encouraged—to register their travel plans, whether to a high-risk destination or otherwise.

-- Registered travelers are eligible for UR Travel Assistance Services, provided by Mercer (although some destinations are excluded from coverage).
+- Registered travelers are eligible for UR Travel Assistance Services, although some destinations are excluded from coverage.
 Failing to register your travel may impact access and eligibility for such services.

 - The University may evaluate and make recommendations regarding any trip interruption and/or evacuation.
 Faculty and staff who fail to heed instructions to interrupt or evacuate do so at their own risk and may forfeit emergency coverage, expense reimbursements, etc.